VeronikaRuliskova/help/docs/reports.md

 1. Click SMS in the menu
 2. Click Reports
 3. Select a date to filter your data
-4. Select country to filter your data if you want.
-Otherwise you will get a report that may include SMS campaigns that were sent to multiple countries
+4. Select a filter if you want to filter your data according to the country where your messages were sent, or according to the status of the messages
 5. Click Download